 - Complex app

-Multi-featured or enterprise apps usually need complex design with custom animations.
+Multi-featured or enterprise apps usually need a complex design with custom animations.
 Such apps have several key features and also include additional options.

 Estimated time: above 500 hours.